AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 1. In _[!DNL Content]_ mode, click **[!UICONTROL Add assets]**.

 1. In the _Add your approved assets_ view, drop a file or files in the drop space.
-Optionally, you can select from local files using **Browse** or import files from Drop box or Microsoft OneDrive.
+Optionally, you can select from local files using **[!UICONTROL Browse]** or import files from Dropbox or Microsoft OneDrive.

 1. In the _Add details_ section, select a **[!UICONTROL Campaign name]** or enter a new name.